AstarNetwork/astar-docs/docs/EVM/precompiles.md

 | DappsStaking     | 0x0000000000000000000000000000000000005001     |
 | Sr25519     | 0x0000000000000000000000000000000000005002     |

-The interface descriptions for these precompiles can be found in the [astar-frame repo](https://github.com/AstarNetwork/astar-frame/) in the `precompiles` folder
+The interface descriptions for these precompiles can be found in the `precompiles` folder: [astar-frame repo](https://github.com/AstarNetwork/astar-frame/).

-### DappsStaking Precompile
+### dAppStaking Precompile
-DappsStaking Precompile enables EVM smart contract to access `pallet-dapps-staking` functionality.
+dAppStaking Precompile enables EVM smart contract to access `pallet-dapps-staking` functionality.
 Example use of this precompile from Contract A:
 ```
 contract A {